 At Fairfield, the Governors, Headteacher, Senior Leadership Team and all Staff work together within a tradition of care and service to promote the highest academic standards for all our pupils.
 We have very high expectations of behaviour and appearance reflecting excellent standards in the classroom.
 We believe outstanding academic success and personal development are complimentary.
 We pride ourselves on achieving excellence in a caring environment.

 By the time a girl leaves Fairfield we aim to create:

-A Proud HistoryFairfield High School is over 200 years old and has seen many changes.
-It owes its existence to the Moravian Church, a Protestant body originating in the 15th century, in what is now the Czech Republic.
+Fairfield High School is one of the oldest all-girls schools in the country, and has been a source of optimism for young women and their families in this area for over 200 years.
+We have seen many changes.
+We owe our existence to the Moravian Church, a Protestant body originating in the 15th century, in what is now the Czech Republic.
 The Moravians believed it was their Christian duty to educate the young and ran schools for boys and girls.

 In 1796 Sister Mary Tyrrell opened a small girls' boarding school.
 By 1881 the school had moved to the former Sister's house (now the Moravian College).
-In 1906 they moved to the present main buildings.
+In 1906 we moved to the present main buildings.
 By this time Fairfield was gaining a reputation for academic excellence, as the Honours Boards testify.